thingyjp/thingymcconfig/README.md

 common than you might think.

 ### Chipsets/Drivers that should work
+#### Broadcom BCM43143/brcmfmac
+Only tested the usb version so far (RaspberryPi official usb dongle).
 #### Marvell 88w8897/mwifiex
 Only tested the pci-e version so far but station and ap interfaces come up and operate.